🇮🇱 Hebrew Recommended Learning Material

 The lady has a channel where she speaks slowly and understandably: https://www.youtube.com/@hebrewtime

-Then there are channels made for native speakers, but very enjoyable:
+Then there are channels made for native speakers, but quite enjoyable:

-That should be already enough material here to keep you busy for more than 12 weeks.
-Pick your 10 videos and rewatch them later.
-It’s better to review old videos because you already know the meaning and can settle your vocabulary a bit.
-Especially if you copy vocabulary to you note with links.
+That should be already enough material here to keep you busy for some weeks.
+Pick your 10 videos and rewatch them often.
+It’s great to review old videos because you already know the meaning and can focus on vocabulary a bit.
+Just switch often if it gets boring and take some notes.

 TV Series